 Siân has followed a long and distinguished career in journalism.
 She started with the BBC in 1980 after completing a post-graduate diploma in journalism at Cardiff University.
 She has worked for ITV, Golwg, as a Press Officer and as a self-employed journalist/broadcaster/Public Relations consultant.

 Title: Shadow Cabinet Secretary for Economy and Finance

 Rhun ap Iorwerth was elected as Assembly Member for Ynys Môn in August 2013 in a landslide by-election victory.

 Brought up on the island, he was educated at Ysgol David Hughes, before graduating in Politics and Welsh at Cardiff University.
 He enjoyed a prolific career as a journalist with the BBC both as a presenter and Chief Political Correspondent.

 A fluent Welsh speaker, he is married with three children.
 He is a member of the Health, Social Care and Sport Committee in the National Assembly for Wales and is the Plaid Cymru Shadow Health Secretary.
 He is also Chair of the Cross Party Group, Wales International.
 He is also a juniors coach with Llangefni Rugby Club.

-Title: Shadow Cabinet Secretary for Communities, Housing, Poverty and steel spokesperson
+Title: Shadow Cabinet Secretary for Post-16 Education, Skills and Innovation

 Region: South Wales West